-And so our life together formed.
-Evening walks at the park, kibble treasure hunts at dinner time.
+And so our life together formed; evening walks at the park, food treasure hunts at dinner time.
 In those early days, Uno would plant himself at the foot of our bed each morning and let out a few indignant barks.
 “Are you still sleeping?” he was clearly asking.
-“It’s 4:27 and I’ve got a laundry list of crap I gotta sniff today.”
+“It’s 4:27 and I’ve got a laundry list of stuff I gotta sniff today.”

 Inevitably, it wasn’t long before Mike and I became a bit lax in observing our self-imposed rules.
 Mike found himself telling Uno to make a big poop for Mommy at the park.
 And I found a loophole in the answering machine rule: “Leave a message for Leslie or Mike.
 Uno momento.”

 It didn’t stop there.
 I became fixated on finding out more about Uno.
 We’d never know how or why he ended up at the shelter, but I had heard about a way to get us some answers about his breed makeup.
 So, in an act that tested the limits of even our most tolerant friends, Mike and I sunk 70 bucks into DNA testing.

 If you’d like to test your dog’s DNA too, you can find an easy-to-use kit these days on Chewy here.

 My friend Beth was visiting from Kansas when we got the results.
 I opened the envelope, and grabbed her hand.

 It was as if one of the world’s great mysteries had been made known to me, and I spent a good 30 seconds letting the word Doberman roll off my lips.
 “I need to get to the internet,” I said.
 “I need to research Dobermans.”

 Beth let go my hand, and allowed me to whiz past her toward the computer.
 But when I caught her eye, I could tell she thought I’d finally snapped.